cbo17/CFCGWA_UNIMIB/README.md

 Tuesday, May 12: Fisher Analysis and Principal Component Analysis (Tutorial)

-Friday, May 15: Wrap up and Gravity Beyond GR (TBD)
+Friday, May 15: Population Inference (Guest lecture by Alexandre Toubiana)

 ## Exam
 10-minute presentation on your own research or a published paper discussing how it relates to the techniques or topics we have discussed in this class